surrealroad/Shotgun-Scripts/Readme.md

 ### Action Menu Items
 To use a script as an Action Menu Item (AMI) configure the AMI to use the URL `sgscripts://your_script_name`

+A JSON-encoded string will be sent to the script as a parameter.